Johan Chu

 Johan Chu is the Sarofim Family Career Development Assistant Professor and an Assistant Professor of System Dynamics at the MIT Sloan School of Management

-Johan’s research examines the shifting bases of social power and corporate advantage.
-Recently-developed technologies allow low-cost, wide-reach communication, and democratize access to global markets, knowledge, capital, and labor.
+Johan's research examines power.
+Recently-developed technologies–including generative AI–allow low-cost, wide-reach communication, and democratize access to global markets, knowledge, capital, and labor.
 How do these developments alter the dynamics of social contention and market competition?
-How can we create thriving, equitable communities against this backdrop?

 Prior to joining MIT Sloan's faculty, Johan taught at Chicago Booth and Northwestern Kellogg.
 He received a PhD in Physics (with a dissertation on Artificial Life) from Caltech and a later PhD in Management & Organizations from Michigan Ross.
 In the 12 years between PhD programs, Johan consulted for clients in the United States, Korea, and China; led two enterprise software ventures; and headed the Asia-Pacific Consumer Practice for a global executive search firm.